minasmart/presentations/graphql-eu-2017/presentation.md

 # [fit] Bundled Schema

-^ In order to get type data into the objects our client returns, we need access to the type bundle.
+^ In order to get type data into the objects our client returns, we need access to the introspection data.
 In fact, it needs to be distributed with the client.

 ^ However, runtime introspection can be a heavy request and use a ton of memory.